brexhq/bazel-kotlin-vscode-extension/README.md

 - [ ] Some more performance improvements to the completions.
 - [ ] Improve performance with large files and especially with growing symbol index.
-- [ ] Release pipeline and version the extension.

 ## Configuration options